Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Understanding Cyclic Training Dynamics

-In addition to computing the cosine similarities between model weights, we explore using Principle Component Analysis (PCA) to reduce the dimensionality of the weights.
-We compute the top three PCs of the flattened last-layer weight vector (the output word embedding layer) for the Pythia-1B model, and plot its trajectory in Figure \ref{fig:sprial}.
+In addition to cosine similarities between weights, we explore visualizing the weights in a lower-dimensional space with Principle Component Analysis (PCA).
+We compute the top three PCs of the flattened last-layer weight vector (the output word embedding layer) for the Pythia-1B model, and plot its trajectory in Figure~\ref{fig:sprial}.
 The plot exhibits a clear helical structure that gradually converges.
 We believe this is highly relevant to anticipatory recovery: right before revisiting a task, the projected model weights in the helix move closer to the point corresponding to the previous appearance of that task, leading to anticipatory recovery on the loss of that task.
 As we go on with cyclic training, the model also exhibits less forgetting and gradually converges to a solution that achieves low loss on all tasks.
 It is important to note that the helical structure of the weight trajectory is not an obviously necessary consequence of the cyclical training.
 Cyclical training could be expected to yield a repeating pattern, but the facts that the tasks come to be organized in a circle that respects their ordering and that the trajectory goes through one full revolution per epoch (rather than some other arc length) are nontrivial and seem to be essential for \methodname{}.